Paul Goldschmidt Player Props: Cardinals vs. Marlins

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with 93 hits and an OBP of .375, plus a team-best slugging percentage of .489.
+- Goldschmidt leads St. Louis with a slugging percentage of .482, fueled by 35 extra-base hits.

-- Among qualified hitters in MLB, he ranks 18th in batting average, 17th in on-base percentage, and 30th in slugging.
+- Among qualified hitters in baseball, he ranks 25th in batting average, 21st in on-base percentage, and 34th in slugging.

-- In 66.3% of his 83 games this season, Goldschmidt has picked up at least one hit.
-He's also had 30 multi-hit games.
+- Goldschmidt has picked up an RBI in 33.3% of his games this year, with more than one RBI in 16.7% of his games.
+He has also plated three or more runs in two contests.

-- Goldschmidt has had at least one RBI in 33.7% of his games this season (28 of 83), with two or more RBI 14 times (16.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- He has scored in 39 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.